brindha4999/CropSense/README.md

-# 🌾 CropSense – Smart Crop Recommendation System
+🌾 CropSense – AI & IoT Based Smart Crop Recommendation System

-## 📌 Project Description
+📌 Project Description

-CropSense is a machine learning–based agriculture decision support system that helps farmers choose the most suitable crop based on soil nutrients and environmental conditions.
-The system analyzes parameters such as nitrogen, phosphorus, potassium, pH, temperature, humidity, and rainfall to recommend the best crop.
+CropSense is an **AI and IoT-based agriculture decision support system** that helps farmers choose the most suitable crop based on soil and environmental conditions.

-The model is deployed through a Python backend and connected to a simple web-based frontend so users can easily input values and receive recommendations.

----
+The system uses **IoT sensors to collect real-time field data**, which is then processed by a **machine learning model** to recommend the most suitable crop.
+The system also provides information such as sowing time, growth duration, fertilizer recommendations, and estimated fertilizer cost.

+The project integrates **hardware sensors, machine learning models, and a web interface** to provide a complete smart farming solution.

-## 🚜 Features
+🚜 Features

-* AI-based crop recommendation
+* 🌱 AI-based crop recommendation
+* 📡 Real-time data collection using IoT sensors
-* Soil nutrient analysis (N, P, K, pH)
+* 🌍 Soil and environmental parameter analysis
-* Climate factor analysis (temperature, humidity, rainfall)
-* Fertilizer recommendation
+* 💊 Fertilizer recommendation
-* Estimated fertilizer cost
+* 💰 Estimated fertilizer cost calculation
-* Crop growth duration estimation
+* ⏳ Crop growth duration prediction
-* Harvest window prediction
+* 📅 Sowing and harvest window estimation

----
+* 🌐 Web-based user interface

-## 🧠 Technologies Used
+🧠 Technologies Used

+Software

 * Python
 * Machine Learning (Scikit-learn)